Parashat Va’eira 5772

 I feel compelled to point out that every translation has pluses and minuses.
 I’m using this translation since I have easy access to it on a CD that I own.

 The Judaic Classics translation (as well as many others) uses the familiar English rendering of Biblical names.
-I prefer to use a more precise transliteration into English.
+I prefer to use a more precise transliteration into English, but for the reader’s sake I will usually use the familiar spellings.

 Also, what they are calling a “rod” is what I am more used to calling a “staff.”